Over one million people visit the West Coast of Vancouver Island each year.

 - For sushi try – Umai Sushi – this is my go-to when in need of a quick lunch.
 Their pre-made trays are always fresh, and most definitely delicious.
-When it is available I always opt for the Candy Yam Roll.
+Try the Candy Yam Roll…you won’t be disappointed.
 This restaurant also has the option of table service.

-- For Vietnamese – Saigon Kitchen – make sure to try their spring rolls!
+- For Vietnamese – Saigon Kitchen – The spring rolls are a must!

 - For pub fare – Brown’s Social House – this is elevated pub fare, meaning it is beyond just burgers and beer.
-Make sure to try their Cowboy or Cowgirl salad – so good!
+The Cowboy or Cowgirl salad is oh so good!